 In honor of Black History Month, we highlight one of our long-standing community members, a descendent of a distinguished musician, and a noted soprano herself, Afrika Hayes Lambe.

 Diversity & Inclusion

-Walnut Hill School for the Arts demonstrates its commitment to diversity, inclusion, and social justice in the following ways:
+Walnut Hill School for the Arts demonstrates our commitment to diversity, equity, inclusion, and social justice in the following ways:

 Honoring Martin Luther King Jr.

 Sekou LaidlowWalnut Hill commemorated the legacy of Dr. Martin Luther King Jr. with a stirring assembly address by Sekou Laidlow.
 A classically trained actor and ordained Deacon in the African Methodist Episcopal Church, he has previously portrayed Dr. King in the theatrical production of The Mountaintop.
 Sekou has performed in major American repertory theaters, on and off-Broadway, and has appeared as a guest star and in recurring roles on television.